ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-purchase-products-sale.md

 6. In the list of vendors that appears, select the vendor that you want to buy all the items from, and then choose the **OK** button.

    A purchase invoice is created that contains one, more than one, or all the lines on the sales invoice.
 7. Proceed to process the purchase invoice, for example, by editing or adding purchase invoice lines.
-For more information, see [Record Purchases](purchasing-how-record-purchases.md).
+Pro více informací navštivte [Evidence nákupu](purchasing-how-record-purchases.md)

 ## Viz také
 [Purchasing](purchasing-manage-purchasing.md)